NikolayPetrow23/auth_django_test/README.md

 Test task.

 ### About the project
-The project is a system of registration, authentication and authorization.
+This project is a system of registration, authentication and authorization.

 ### The project is located at: https://testauth.ddns.net/